MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

     secondNotificationPlatformSpecifics);

-// create the summary notification required for older devices that pre-date Android 7.0 (API level 24) List<String> lines = List<String>();
+// create the summary notification required for older devices that pre-date Android 7.0 (API level 24)
+// this is required is regardless of which versions of Android your application is going to support List<String> lines = List<String>();
 lines.add('Alex Faarborg  Check this out');
 lines.add('Jeff Chang    Launch Party');